 Founded in 1909, the University of Oklahoma College of Law is one of the great public law schools in the nation with small sections and class sizes that encourage a strong sense of community, accomplished faculty who boast international expertise, and a state-of-the-art facility featuring study rooms, court rooms and classrooms equipped with the latest technology.

 More in this Section

 The University of Oklahoma Law Center is the parent entity of the College of Law.
-The Law Center also includes the Donald E. Pray Law Library, OU Legal Clinic, Department of Legal Assistant Education, Oklahoma Law Review, American Indian Law Review, and Oil and Gas, Natural Resources, and Energy Journal (ONE J).
+The Law Center also includes the Donald E. Pray Law Library, OU Legal Clinic, Department of Paralegal Studies, Oklahoma Law Review, American Indian Law Review, and Oil and Gas, Natural Resources, and Energy Journal (ONE J).

 The University of Oklahoma College of Law, as part of the Oklahoma Law Center, seeks to provide a dynamic intellectual community dedicated to teaching and learning, research and service in the pursuit of law and justice as its students incorporate their legal training in preparation for the practice of law, judicial service, and other leadership positions in Oklahoma, the nation, and the world.

 Founded in 1909, the OU College of Law has transformed from its humble beginnings of Dean Julien C. Monnet, two faculty members, and 47 students to become the pre-eminent legal institution in the state.
 Six years after its founding, thanks to the persistent lobbying of state legislators by law students to fund its construction, in 1914 the college moved into its first permanent home, Monnet Hall – named in honor of its founding dean.